 Despite recent advances, the number of babies who die from SIDS in child care

 settings is higher than it should be.
 Below are 4 practical steps you can take

 today to make sure the infants you care for are as safe as possible.

 - Place healthy babies to sleep on their backs for every sleep.
 Do not put babies to sleep on their sides, as it is not as safe and is not recommended.

 - Place each baby in his/her own safety-approved crib with a firm mattress and a well-fitting sheet.
 Do not allow babies to share cribs.
 Do not put toys and other soft-bedding (blankets, comforters, pillows, stuffed animals, or wedges) in the crib with the baby.
-If bumper pads are used in cribs, they should be thin, firm, well-secured, and not "pillow-like".

 - Avoid letting the baby get too hot.
 Set the room temperature at a level that is